Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Sunday's over/under is 1.6 points lower than the two team's combined 47.1 points per game average.

-- These two squads combine to allow 44.7 points per game, 0.8 fewer than this contest's over/under.
+- These two squads combine to surrender 44.7 points per game, 0.8 fewer than this contest's over/under.

-- The average total in Chargers games this season is 49.7, 4.2 points more than Sunday's over/under of 45.5.
+- Chargers games this season feature an average total of 49.7 points, a number 4.2 points higher than Sunday's over/under.

-- The 44.0 PPG average total in Broncos games this season is 1.5 points fewer than this game's over/under.
+- In 2021, games involving the Broncos have averaged a total of 44.0 points, 1.5 fewer than this game's set over/under.

 Chargers stats and trends